suit-wg/manifest-spec/draft-ietf-suit-manifest.md

 suit-directive-fetch reads the URI parameter to find the source of the fetch it performs.

+The size and digest of the payload to be fetched are typically set prior to the invokation of suit-directive-fetch.
+If both suit-parameter-image-digest and suit-parameter-image-size are set for the current component when suit-directive-fetch is invoked, the Manifest Processor MAY choose to optimize the fetch by:

+* Checking if the target component matches the digest supplied before fetching.
+* Checking if another component matches the digest supplied before fetching.

+The exact mechanisms of these optimizations are implementation defined.

 #### suit-directive-copy {#suit-directive-copy}

 suit-directive-copy instructs the manifest processor to obtain one or more payloads, as specified by the component index.
 As described in {{index-true}} component index may be a single integer, a list of integers, or True. suit-directive-copy retrieves each component specified by the current component-index, respectively.